saastechacademy/foundation/udm/beginner/product-assoc.md

 **Product Association**
 The Product Variant association facilitates linking Virtual Products with their respective Variants.
 Multiple variants can be linked to a single virtual product.
 However, each variant is linked as a single unit to a virtual product.

 To establish this association, the virtual product must be configured as a finished goods with the attribute isVirtual set to 'Y', indicating that no inventory is maintained for this product.
-Likewise, the variant product should also be configured as a finished goods with isVirtual set to 'Y'.
-The virtual product may have
+Likewise, the variant product should also be configured as a finished goods with isVariant set to 'Y'.
+The virtual product may have selectable features associated with it, which are standardized features shared with one or more variants.

 **Purpose :** The main purpose of this association is to group the similar products with similar features set to be sold as a single product on the online store.
 This association is also used by a merchandiser to organize products in the catalog sharing similar attributes at but sold at one place as a separate merchandise unit.